Whigs (British political party): Transition to the Liberal Party

 The Liberal Party (the term was first used officially in 1868, but had been used colloquially for decades beforehand) arose from a coalition of Whigs, free trade Tory followers of Robert Peel and free trade Radicals, first created, tenuously under the Peelite Earl of Aberdeen in 1852 and put together more permanently under the former Canningite Tory Lord Palmerston in 1859.
 Although the Whigs at first formed the most important part of the coalition, the Whiggish elements of the new party progressively lost influence during the long leadership of former Peelite William Ewart Gladstone.
-Subsequently the majority of the old Whig aristocracy broke from the party over the issue of Irish home rule in 1886 to help form the Liberal Unionist Party, which in turn would merge with the Conservative Party by 1912.
+Subsequently, the majority of the old Whig aristocracy broke from the party over the issue of Irish home rule in 1886 to help form the Liberal Unionist Party, which in turn would merge with the Conservative Party by 1912.
 However, the Unionist support for trade protection in the early twentieth century under Joseph Chamberlain (probably the least Whiggish character in the Liberal Unionist party) further alienated the more orthodox Whigs.
 By the early twentieth century "Whiggery" was largely irrelevant and without a natural political home.
 One of the last active politicians to celebrate his Whiggish roots was the Liberal Unionist statesman Henry James.

 In popular culture

-"The British Whig March" for piano was written by Oscar Telgmann in Kingston, Ontario, c.
-1900.

-The colours of the Whig party (blue and buff, a yellow-brown colour named after buff leather) were particularly associated with Charles James Fox.
+The colours of the Whig Party (blue and buff, a yellow-brown colour named after buff leather) were particularly associated with Charles James Fox.

-Poet Robert Burns in "Here's a health to them that's awa" wrote:

-Punk band The Men That Will Not Be Blamed For Nothing have a song named "Doing It for the Whigs".